 The gaseous criteria pollutants, along with wind speed and wind direction, are measured continuously with hourly averages computed and reported via a telemetry system to the central data storage computer in the DAQ New Castle office.
-Particulates are collected as 24-hour samples that run every third day.
+Particulates may be collected as 24-hour samples that run every third day and/or continuously with hourly averages.

-Delaware Air Monitoring Network 2016
+Table 3.
+Delaware Air Monitoring Network 2017